ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued weather project

 **Thoughts:** Added function to change temp, added more design, added hourly forecast.
 So far all of the concepts are pretty simple

+### Day 80: September 17, 2021

+**Today's Progress**: Continued weather project

+**Thoughts:** Created a serparate module for rendering.
+Finished adding all data I believe.
+Now only need to work on style.
+Also copied a draggable scroll from stack overflow in true programmer fashion